Service & Outreach

 Members of the Society of St. Vincent de Paul (known as “Vincentians” ) offer tangible assistance to those in need on a person-to-person basis.
 It is this personalized involvement that makes the work of the Society unique.
 This aid may take the form of intervention, consultation, or often through direct dollar or in-kind service.
 An essential precept of the Society’s work is to provide help while conscientiously maintaining the confidentiality and dignity of those who are served.
 The Society recognizes that it must assume, also, a role of advocacy for those who are defenseless or voiceless.
 Some 12 million persons are helped annually by Vincentians in the United States - more than 1,000 in the St. Barbara Parish boundaries.

-This short 9 minute video tells you the Society's mission and what it does
+USA National SVdP Video- this short 9 minute video tells you the Society's mission and what it does:

-3:30 minute video on what the Society does
+Vinnie's Family Animation - 3:30 minute video on what the Society does.
+Watch Video